DanceMore/jukectl/README.md

 # jukectl

-the Rust edition of a lean utility that uses `mpd` as the Database and Player to be your own private jukebox 🔊🚀
+the Rust edition of a lean, UNIX philosophy(ish) utility that uses `mpd` as the Database and Player to be your own private jukebox 🔊🚀

 a "Tag" is nothing more than a Key/Value store and a Playlist is nothing more than a Key (Playlist Name) and a set of Values (Files).